sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- The initial CAD was updated with components being put into place and traces were put into place.

 	Eric Sanman
-        - Generated ESP32 pin tracking sheet for assisiting programming
+        - Generated ESP32 pin tracking sheet for assisiting programming (1)
-        - Tested and Debugged ESp32 Code and circuit (4)
+        - Tested and Debugged ESP32 Code and circuit (4)
+        - Added bypass jumper/switch for the chrous module in case it ends up not working, updated PCB layout with change (2)

 	Chuong Vo
 		- Compile Bill of Materials and match components to Schmatic/PCB Layout (4)